SonarSource/sonarlint-intellij/README.md

     ./gradlew tasks

-For external contributors, building the project should be guaranteed to work from any specific tag.
+For external contributors, the project should be guaranteed to build from any specific tag.
 During the development phase, some unreleased dependencies not accessible to the public could be used, preventing you from building the project.

 How to run ITs